Only Death Can Kill You

-Only Death Can Kill You is the first collaborative studio album by American rapper Awol One and Canadian producer Factor.
+Only Death Can Kill You is the first collaborative studio album by American rapper Awol One and Canadian producer Factor Chandelier.
 It was released on Cornerstone R.A.S. in 2007.

 Critical reception

-Stewart Mason of AllMusic gave the album 3.5 stars out of 5, describing it as "a hip-hop album that has a consistent mood and sound throughout instead of having to make a virtue of the jigsaw-puzzle quality that comes from the sound of too many collaborators and guest stars."
+Stewart Mason of AllMusic described the album as "a hip-hop album that has a consistent mood and sound throughout instead of having to make a virtue of the jigsaw-puzzle quality that comes from the sound of too many collaborators and guest stars."
 Gentry Boeckel of PopMatters gave the album 6 stars out of 10, saying, "Only Death Can Kill You is the best record of Awol's career, but it could have been the record he kept trying to one-up throughout the rest of his career."